 Can you have mitral valve prolapse and exercise?

-Of course, every individual and case is different, and exercising may not always be suitable (your physician will help you determine this), but physical activity is beneficial for the majority of sufferers.
+Of course, every individual and case is different, and exercising may not always be suitable (your physician will help you determine this), but physical activity is beneficial for most sufferers.

 The heart, like any other muscle in the human body, strengthens with exercise.
 Over time, this renders it capable of pumping more blood and working at full capacity when needed.
 People who engage in regular physical activity have slower resting heart rates than those who don’t, because less effort is required to pump blood.
-In other words, exercising is a good thing for most of us.
+In other words, exercising is a good thing for most people.

 In the case of mitral valve prolapse, some types of exercise are more beneficial, though, such as low-intensity cardiovascular (aerobics) workouts.
 Resistance training (weight lifting) tends to place too much strain on the left ventricle and mitral valve and therefore isn’t recommended.

 Jogging is equally beneficial.
 In fact, it will get you fit even faster.
 However, since it is more intense and places more strain on the heart, muscles, and joints, there is an increased risk of injury.
-MVP symptoms may also be amplified during activity, so it may not be suitable for everyone.
+MVP symptoms may also worsen during activity, so it may not be suitable for everyone.

 This is another great way to keep the heart and body strong.
-A low-impact, whole-body exercise, cycling (or bicycling) can be done indoors or outdoors and offers health benefits that range from improved cardio fitness and stamina to better coordination and reduced stress.
+A low-impact, whole-body exercise, cycling (or bicycling) can be done indoors or outdoors and offers cycling health benefits that range from improved cardio fitness and stamina to better coordination and reduced stress.

 Although exercising is generally safe for people with MVP, it is always best to take precautions.